-17 and 21 DPC.
-Swabs were placed in 2 mL of the viral transport medium (DMEM, Corning; combined with 1% antibiotic-antimycotic, ThermoFisher), vortexed, and aliquoted directly into cryovials and RNA stabilization/lysis Buffer RLT (Qiagen, Germantown, MD, USA).
+MD, USA).
 EDTA blood and serum were collected prior to challenge and on days 3, 7, 10, 14, 17, and 21 DPC.
-Full postmortem examinations were performed at 4, 8 and 21 DPC, and gross changes recorded.
+Full postmortem examinations were performed, and gross changes recorded.
 A comprehensive set of tissues were collected in either 10% neutral-buffered formalin (Fisher Scientific, Waltham, MA, USA), or as fresh tissues directly stored at -80°C. Tissues were collected from the upper respiratory tract (URT) and lower respiratory tract (LRT), central nervous system (brain and cerebral spinal fluid [CSF]), gastrointestinal tract (GIT) as well as accessory organs.
-The lungs were removed in toto including the trachea, and the main bronchi were collected at the level of the bifurcation and at the entry point into the lung lobes.
+The lungs were removed in toto including the trachea, and the main bronchi were collected at the level of the bifurcation and at the entry point into the lung lobe.
 Lung lobes were evaluated based on gross pathology and collected and sampled separately.
 Nasal wash and bronchoalveolar lavage fluid (BALF) were also collected during postmortem examination.
-Fresh frozen tissue homogenates were prepared as described previously [30].
+Fresh frozen tissue homogenates were prepared as described previously (29).
 All clinical samples (swabs, nasal washes, BALF, CSF) and tissue homogenates were stored at -80°C until further analysis.